 - Develop the ability to be reflective and to set life goals

-- Develop strong resistance skills to avoid risky behaviors such as tobacco, alcohol, and drug abuse, as well as teen pregnancy
+- Develop strong resistance skills to help our young women avoid risky behaviors such as tobacco, alcohol, and drug abuse, as well as teen pregnancy

 - Build strong relationships and conflict resolution skills

 - Gain knowledge and understanding of the arts and cultural expression

 - Identify local art resources and be inspired by local artists